When life gives you Meyer Lemons, Plant The Seeds because,

 I’m growing lemons in the middle of America.

 Meyer lemons can be container grown, are small, hardy and fast growing.
 Start with a seedling, or plant the seed directly from the fruit.

 It started with a tiny, sad tree rescued from the garden center sale bin.
-In a week or two, I’ll plant seed produced from the fruit of that rescued tree.
+In a week or two with the help of tree services, I’ll plant seed produced from the fruit of that rescued tree.
 (More about that later.)